oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ### <a name="ReferencingValuesfromResponseBodies" href="#ReferencingValuesfromResponseBodies">11.7.6 Referencing Values from Response Bodies</a>

 Services MAY support using values from a response body in the query part of the URL or in the request body of subsequent requests.
-Value references consist of a `$` character, followed by the request identifier of the preceding request, and optionally followed by a valid OData path.
+Value references consist of a `$` character, followed by the request identifier of the preceding request.
+They evaluate to the referenced value, that is the value represented by the response body of that preceding request.
+If that value is a collection or has an entity or complex type, the value reference MAY be followed by a forward slash and a path expression that is evaluated relative to the referenced value.

 If the `$`-prefixed request identifier is identical to the name of a predefined literal for query expressions (`$it`, `$root`, or other